Amaltea: Journal of Myth Criticism: Apocalypse

 Articles must conform to the journal’s submission guidelines.
 Articles on the reception of other myths or mythical themes in contemporary literature will also be considered for publication in the Miscellany section of the journal.
 We also accept reviews on publications or events related to mythology.

-For more information, please see: Amaltea.
-Revista de mitocrítica
+For more information, please see the Amaltea.
+Revista de mitocrítica website

-antiTHESIS Forum is the online edition of the postgraduate journal of the Department of English of the University of Melbourne.
-Issue #3, Once and Future Medievalism, features selected papers from the 2004 Once and Future Medievalism conference, with an afterword by John Ganim.
+antiTHESIS Forum is the online edition of the graduate journal of the Department of English of the University of Melbourne.
+Issue #3, Once and Future Medievalism, features selected papers from the 2004 Onc and Future Medievalism conference, with an afterword by John Ganim.

 Journal of British Studies